Why do I need an air purifier?

 filters lose their efficiency fairly quickly, and they can require more frequent filter replacements compared to HEPA air purifiers.
 These

-types of units can emit ozone, but the better ones on the market do not.
+types of units can emit ozone, but most do not.
 If you are planning to purchase this type of air purifier, make sure

 How loud are air purifiers?